 DO…learn to read and write

 If I’d have known this a few years back, I wouldn’t feel like I’m now back in kindergarten learning to write ABC again.
 I can’t stress enough how much more difficult it is to learn to read and write all those characters you are now able to speak.
-So many people are put off from learning to read and write Chinese characters, including myself, because it’s ‘too hard’.
+So many people are put off from learning to read and write Chinese characters, including myself because it’s ‘too hard’.
 Since I started learning to read and write Chinese Characters, I’m way more excited about learning Chinese.
 That probably sounds a bit strange, but I find learning and understanding characters so interesting!
-Characters are made up of smaller ‘parts’ known as radicals (that you can read more about here) that help understand pronunciation and meaning.
-Although, I don’t suggesting learning characters as soon as you begin learning to speak, after a month or so, you could begin to learn some basic ‘pictograph’ characters to get you started.
+Characters are made up of smaller ‘parts’ known as radicals that help understand pronunciation and meaning.
+Although I don’t suggest learning characters as soon as you begin learning to speak, after a month or so, you could begin to learn some basic ‘pictograph’ characters to get you started.

 If you’re not convinced, take a look at some other reasons why Characters are great!